Øyvor Volle - violin • Annabelle Meare - violin Berit Cardas - viola • Bjørg Lewis - cello

 Across America, Japan, Australia and Europe we wore out buggies, prams and car seats.
 In the day we practised, in the evening we played at Carnegie or Wigmore and in the middle of the night we paced up and down hotel corridors with a baby who had forgotten that the time zone had changed.
 On those late-night walks we occasionally thought: how can this possibly keep working?

 But it does.
-Vertavo has just reached its 35th season.
-Thirty-four years of concerts, recordings, festivals, collaborations and awards.
+Vertavo is just about to reach its 40th season.
+Forty years of concerts, recordings, festivals, collaborations and awards.
 We are Artistic Directors of Vertavofestivalen and holders of the Diapason d'Or and Scandinavian Grammys for our recordings.
 We have received Norway's highest musical honour, the Grieg Prize.

 Four musicians.
 One quartet.
 We couldn't ask for a better life.